 Tighter regulation can shift mass in the direction a country prefers.
-Of course, the flip-side is that when the AE tightens, the distribution must worsen from the perspective of the EME.
-Contrasting Panels (a) and (b) clearly illustrates how tightening by the EME has shifted the distribution toward low $\eta$ (bad for the AE).
+Of course, the flip-side is that when the AE tightens, the relative wealth distribution must worsen from the perspective of the EME.
+Contrasting Panels (a) and (b) clearly illustrates how tightening by the EME has shifted the distribution toward low η (bad for the AE).

-Tighter leverage constraints increase the stability of the economy and reduce long-run financial stability because of two reasons.
-First, leverage decreases the volatility of $\eta$ .
+Tighter leverage constraints increase the stability of the economy (in the sense of relative wealth differences) and reduce long-run financial stability because of two reasons.
+First, leverage decreases the volatility of η .
 Second, it improves the terms of trade after bad shocks, thus raising the rate at which net worth recovers.
-This "terms of trade hedge" increases the drift of $\eta$ near the stochastic steady state.
+This "terms of trade hedge" increases the drift of η near the stochastic steady state.
 These two forces together mean that following bad shocks which push the economy away from the steady state, the economy recovers at a faster rate with leverage constraints.
 In this way, the effect of capital controls in our model is quite complementary to the effect in Costinot et al. (2014).
 Because in our model taxing/limiting inflows improves the distribution of the economy, taxes on inflows need not be coupled with taxes on outflows.
-Figure 2 plots changes in the drift and volatility of $\eta_t$ (we define $\sigma{\eta} = \sqrt{\sigma{\eta A}^2 + \sigma{\eta E}^2}$ ).
+Figure 2 plots changes in the drift and volatility of η_t (we define $\sigma{\eta} = \sqrt{\sigma{\eta A}^2 + \sigma{\eta E}^2}$).
 Panel (a) in Figure 3 illustrates the terms of trade hedge.
-However, tighter regulation is not without cost.
-When constraints bind, the flow allocations are worsened and output suffers.
-These costs are reflected by lower asset prices, as Figure 3(b) shows.